What are International Bonds?

 Three Categories of International Bonds

 There are three general categories for international bonds: domestic, euro, and foreign.
-The categories are based on the country (domicile) of the issuer, country of the buyer, and currencies used.
+The categories are based on the country (domicile) of the issuer, the country of the investor, and the currencies used.

 - Domestic bonds: Issued, underwritten and then traded with the currency and regulations of the borrower’s country.